Complain about a privacy breach

 - the response you got.

-You can also record the call for your records but you should let them know you’re recording it.
+You can also record the call for your records but you must let them know you’re recording it.

 If you write or email, keep copies.